CoreHealth Wellness Center

 Dr. Andrew Leo, DC·April 10, 2026·7 min read

-The typical acute case: 3–6 visits
+The typical acute case

 An acute case is something that started recently — days or a few weeks ago.
 You bent wrong, lifted wrong, slept wrong, or you got whiplashed in a car.
 Your body is already trying to heal.
 Your job is to get out of the way and restore normal motion.

-When it takes longer than six visits
+When care takes longer

 Some cases take more than six visits.
 Here's what that usually means: